chocolatey/ChocolateyGUI/README.md

 # Chocolatey GUI

-Chocolatey GUI is a user interface for [Chocolatey NuGet](http://chocolatey.org) (a Machine Package Manager for Windows).
+Chocolatey GUI is a user interface for [Chocolatey](http://chocolatey.org) (the Machine Package Manager for Windows).

 ## Installation
 You can install Chocolatey GUI via Chocolatey itself by executing: